boozallen/sdp-libraries/sdp/README.rst

    "images.repo", "The first `path component`_. in the repository name, e.g. if your images follow the format my-registry.com/sdp/\*, this would be **sdp**", "sdp"
    "images.cred", "Credentials used for the repository where different docker pipeline tools are stored", "*none*" "images.docker_args", "Arguments to use when starting the container.
 Uses the same flags as ``docker run``", "*empty string*"
+   "agent", "If set, this will set which Jenkins Node that you are running on for all projects", "*none*"

 .. important::